evefonwu/aqi-dashboard/README.md

 - locations/
   page with locations listing and link to add
 - locations/create/
-  page with form to add new location nickname, stub location
+  page with form to add new location with nickname
 - locations/search/
   page to work on autocomplete location search component